JonathanHorowitzCB/citrusbyte.github.io/_posts/2015-01-05-announcing-m2x-an-industrial-grade-iot-platform-for-everyone.markdown

 ## Bring it on, 2015!

 We could not be prouder to start 2015 armed with our client libraries, M2X API, and powerful developer portal.
-We have never more excited and well-poised to change the world of connected devices.
+We have never been more excited and well-poised to change the world of connected devices.
 But 2014 would not be complete without a special "thank you" to everyone who worked so hard to shape the Internet-of-Things, so "thank you" to everyone who joined M2X or who hackathon-ed.
 Thank you to our AT&T partners and Citrusbyte co-workers.
 And most of all "thank you" to those of you joining the IoT movement in 2015 (and "welcome" to the M2X platform!)